lejdenlazaro/hinulugang-taktak/README.md

 The Output contains the tourist’s perception and problems encountered on the safety measure in Hinulugang Taktak.

-The Feedback serves as a feedback loop from the Output to the Input.
+The Feedback serves as a feedback loop from the Output to the In  put.
 It includes tourist comments, suggestions and recommendations on the safety measures in Hinulugang Taktak.

 **Figure 2**
 *Input-Process-Output (IPO) Model for Tourist Perception on Safety Measures in Hinulugang Taktak*